crocandr/docker-tinc/README.md

 The auto-config procedure:

   - start the tinc container on all site
-  - syncronise the hosts file to all other sites (example: with croc/simplesync container)
+  - syncronise the hosts file to all other sites (with `syncthing/syncthing` or `resilio/sync` container)
   - stop the tinc container on all site
   - start the tinc container on all site